ni/niveristand-custom-device-handbook/docs/Implement_the_Custom_Device.md

 Modify the main page so the operator can set the range of the device.

-**Note** You do not have to override the main page with a custom page.
+**Note:** You do not have to override the main page with a custom page.
 You can modify the main page directly.

 ![](images/AES-201_Custom_Device_lvlib.jpg)